pojntfx/networked-linux-memsync/docs/main.md

 #### `userfaultfd` Backends

 Thanks to `userfaultfd` being mostly useful for post-copy migration, the backend can be simplifed to a simple pull-only reader interface (`ReadAt(p []byte, off int64) (n int, err error)`).
-This means that almost any `io.ReaderAt` can be used to provide chunks to a `userfaultfd`-registered memory region, and access to this reader is guaranteed to be aligned to system's page size, which is typically 4KB.
+This means that almost any `io.ReaderAt` can be used to provide chunks to a `userfaultfd`-registered memory region, and access to this reader is guaranteed to be aligned to system's page size, which is typically 4 KB.
 By having this simple backend interface, and thus only requiring read-only access, it is possible to implement the migration backend in many different ways.
 A simple backend can for example return a pattern to the memory region:

 ```go
 func (a abcReader) ReadAt(p []byte, off int64) (n int, err error) {